Richy Peña

-Richy Peña (born Richard Peña; October 27, 1984), is a music producer in the U.S.
+Richard Peña (born October 27, 1984) is a Dominican record producer and songwriter based in the United States.

 Life and career

 Peña was born in Santo Domingo, Dominican Republic.
 In 2001, Peña formed his first group, a boy band called Alofoque for Latino teens in Boston, and a record label with the same name.

 Peña left for New York with no job, friends or real plan.
 A young producer, Nely “El Arma Secreta” was working with the top talent in Reggaeton, including Daddy Yankee and Don Omar.
 Before long Peña was working on songs with Zion, Rihanna, and Don Omar.
 Don Omar asked Richy to be part of his team, as Nely had moved to Miami.

 An early success was the song “Calm My Nerves” by Don Omar.
 Don Omar set up collaborations with artists including Tony Dize, Las Moscas and a group from Venezuela called Chino y Nacho.
 He produced two songs for Chino y Nacho at that time, including one of their early hits, “Dentro de Mi” featuring Don Omar.
 In 2008 he set up a studio in downtown Boston, within view of the Statehouse.